-An out of state retailer “engaged in business in this state” (California) are required to register, collect use tax on taxable sales made to consumers in California, and remit this tax to the Board of Equalization.
+An out of state retailer “engaged in business in this state” (California) are required to register, collect use tax on taxable sales made to consumers in California, and remit this tax to the California Department of Tax and Fee Administration.
 Revenue and Taxation Code section 6203 provides that “retailer engaged in business in this state” specifically includes, but is not limited to, any of the following:

 • Any retailer maintaining, occupying, or using, permanently or temporarily, directly or indirectly, or through a subsidiary, or agent, by whatever name called, an office, place of distribution, sales or sample room or place, warehouse or storage place, or other place of business.